Atelopus vogli

-Atelopus vogli is an extinct species of harlequin frog in the family Bufonidae.
+The maracay harlequin frog or Vogli stubfoot toad (Atelopus vogli) is an extinct species of harlequin frog in the family Bufonidae.
 It was endemic to Venezuela.
 It is known from collections in two localities: its type locality, Las Peñas near Hacienda la Trinidad in Aragua, and Montalbán in Carabobo.
 It was first described as subspecies of Atelopus cruciger.
 The specific name vogli honours Cornelius Vogl, German priest who was a missionary in Venezuela in 1925–1959.
 Common name Vogl's harlequin toad has been coined for it.

 Description

 Adult males measure 21–29 mm and adult females 33–39 mm in snout–vent length.
 The snout is pointed in dorsal view.
 No tympanum is visible, but the supratympanic crest is well developed.
 There are small rounded warts present on the dorsolateral surfaces, most prominently around the arm insertions and as a dorsolateral row.
 The fingers have some basal webbing while the toes are slightly more webbed.
 The hind limbs are relatively long.
 Preserved specimens have uniform tan color (coloration in life unknown).